Star Steering Through Cluster from Capricorn by Holiday Mathis - Boston Herald - Go Tech Daily

 Every winner has a story about loss.
 You have endured the storms of life with your shell intact, Cancer.
 Recognize and honor yourself for finding a way forward even while the sand was washed away under your feet.
 This alignment of Saturn (lessons) and Pluto (personal power) will overturn ideas about authority and give you the opportunity to seek a stronger internal locus of control.
 The personal and professional hurray is something that makes you happen – not through the traditional ways you’ve ever followed, but by challenging yourself like never before.
 How well prepared are you to get to know yourself, to remove our fears, to control our strengths, to reinvent yourself?
 Mix the two parts of your life.
 Personal work will lead to professional victories and vice versa.

-CELEBRITY PROFILES: “Ozark” fans anxiously anticipating the fate of the Byrde family will finally get the goods when the Netflix series with Jason Bateman fails later this year.
+CELEBRITY PROFILES: fans of “Ozark” eagerly anticipating the fate of the Byrde family, will finally receive the goods when the Netflix series with Jason Bateman comes into the lead later this year.
 From a child’s star to a producer, Bateman has followed his hard-working and down-to-earth Capricorn sun to create what will become a major media empire.
 Natal Venus in Pisces indicates an intuitive approach to life and work.

 Write Holiday Mathis on HolidayMathis.com.